Maryland offers the following credits for those that qualify:

 Credit for Child and Dependent Care Expenses

+**NOTE: This credit is for Maryland residents only.
 The program will automatically calculate the child and dependent care credit for you if you claimed the credit on your Federal Return within the program.
+You may also be entitled to a refundable credit.

 Quality Teacher Incentive Credit